 With all the fuss this is causing, we may well sit back and ask the beekeepers of the nation why they didn’t ask us about our prognostications.
 Impossible?
 Maybe in the conventional manner, but many creative alternatives exist to get at what the African honey bee is all about.
 In fact, as time goes on, it looks like those honey bees in South America are not as strange as they appeared at first glance.
 They are, after all, still honey bees, and much of their behavior can be compared to ours.
 It’s just that they have some eccentricities that even we “European” bees look upon with a jaundiced eye.

 For us, for example, it would be anathema to live underground.
 That behavior is reserved for the lowly yellow jacket.
 And we would be hard pressed to abscond, up and leave our babies and hard won honey at the drop of a hat, as African honey bees are prone to do.
 On the other hand, our African cousins have not been as pampered as we have throughout the years.
 In tropical Africa, there is much more biological competition to reckon with than in the temperate regions where we developed.
-It’s true there might not be any black bears, but how about those scads of army ants, honey badgers (small bears of sorts) and even birds, like the honey guide, which will deliver a honey bee nest into the hands of that great predator, man?
+It’s true there might not be any black bears, but how about those scads of army ants, honey badgers (small bears of sorts) and even birds, like bee eaters and the honey guide, which can deliver a honey bee nest into the hands of that greatest of predators, humanity!

 The African pattern of beekeeping is often extensive and predatory in the extreme. it must fall to our African sisters using their sting first and investigating later.
 And, then, there is the 800 pound gorilla in the room, climate.
 We Europeans are faced with a large climatic variable each year called winter.
 Our African sisters in the main don’t have to worry about the cold and snowy months of the low sun season.
 They do, however, have to concern themselves with water and sometimes are forced, like the mammals of the great velt, to move long distances in search of this precious commodity.
 They also have to contend with a series of nectar flows that many times are not heavy enough to make surplus honey and so they must at times migrate in search of richer pasture.

 Forced rationing may well make African bees better survivors than we are under marginal conditions.
 Along with the beekeepers of the nation, we too see the inexorable advance of the African honey bee as a threat.
 Perhaps the most important way we can be injured would be for their actions to cause a human public outcry against all bees.
 Locations for us might be infinitely more difficult to find than even at the present time.
 In addition, there is the real possibility of large-scale take over of European colonies by Africans due to their more “aggressive” nature in general.

 On the other hand, we look forward to the bright side of the picture that the advent of our African cousins is sure to cause.
 This will no doubt take the form of a heavier amount of investigation by scientists, beekeepers and the general public into our value as pollinators.
 In addition, as information becomes available on the behavior of African honey bees, much so-called conventional wisdom about ourselves could well be replaced by information which might be used to beef up our population.
-Thus, the invasion of the African honey bee might like so many events in nature be a two-edged sword, problematic in some respects (over defensiveness), but also contributing to survival via something called “hybrid vigor,” that many now see in what is called the Africanized honey bee.
+Thus, invasion of the African honey bee might like so many events in nature be a two-edged sword, problematic in some respects (over defensiveness), but also contributing to survival via something called “hybrid vigor,” that many now see in what is called the Africanized honey bee.

 A.m.
 (Apis mellifera)